Northern India Birds and Wildlife

 The mixed vegetation hosts many songbirds as well including: Bay-backed, Long-tailed and Southern Grey Shrike, Rufous Treepie, Indian Golden-Oriole, Large Cuckooshrike, Spot-breasted and White-browed Fantail, White-bellied Drongo, Asian Paradise-Flycatcher, Common and White-tailed Iora, Asian Brown Flycatcher, Red-breasted Flycatcher, Taiga Flycatcher, Tickell’s Blue-Flycatcher, Variable, Desert and Isabelline Wheatear, Wire-tailed, Red-rumped and Streak-throated Swallow, Dusky Crag-Martin, Rufous-fronted, Grey-breasted, Graceful, Jungle, Ashy and Plain Prinia, Indian White-eye, Booted Warbler, Sykes’s Warbler, Sulphur-bellied Warbler, Orphean Warbler, Indian Lark, Ashy-crowned Sparrow-Lark, Rufous-tailed Lark, Crested Bunting and many more.

-Day 6 – Nov 3rd – Ranthambore – Bharatpur (Keoladeo National Park)
+Day 6 – Nov 8th – Ranthambore – Bharatpur (Keoladeo National Park)

-Overnight in hotel Udai Villas Palace or similar.
+Overnight in Laxmi Villas Palace Bharatpur. https://laxmivilas.com/

-Days 7-8 – Nov 4th and 5th – Keoladeo National Park – Bharatpur
+Day 7-8 – November 9-10 – Keoladeo National Park – Bharatpur

 The Keoladeo Ghana National Park, also known as the Bharatpur Bird Sanctuary, is without a doubt one of the best places in Asia for birdwatching.
 The Sanctuary offers a variety and abundance of birdlife that is unmatched outside of Africa, and the sheer number of birds there will inevitably astound you.
 We will witness an exceptional variety of water birds, raptors, and some animals during one of the greatest seasons to visit Bharatpur.
 The shaded, tree-lined bunds of the flooded “jheels” make for the ideal location for both birdwatchers and photographers.